The writing bug—it’s got you, hasn’t it?

 Why is that?

 When it’s broken, you can’t fix it with a polish.

 Fixing it requires a complete overhaul.

-And that takes weeks—probably more.
+And that takes a couple of weeks—probably more.

 In all likelihood, correcting the weaknesses in story structure will delay your target date of completion by months.